-To ensure that DCS Gauteng is a Province where people feel and are safe.
+To realise Gauteng as a province where people feel and are safe

-To be an innovative, effective and proactive department that ensures the safety of communities through:
+To be an innovative,effcetive and proactive department that ensures the safety of te community through:

 The core functions and responsibilities of the department are:

-• To monitor police conduct by overseeing the effectiveness and efficiency of the province’s law enforcement agencies;
+To oversee the effectiveness and efficiency of the province’s law enforcement agencies;

 The Estimates of Provincial Revenue and Expenditure (EPRE) is a book published along with the tabling of the budget for the new financial year.